getodk/xforms-spec/_sections/20-instance.md

 </instance>
 {% endhighlight %}

 Any value inside a primary instance is considered a default value for that question.
 If that node has a corresponding input element that value will be displayed to the user when the question is rendered.
+For nodes of [type "binary"](http://localhost:4000/xforms-spec/#data-types), defaults use [file endpoint URIs](http://localhost:4000/xforms-spec/#file-endpoints).

 Nodes inside a primary instance can contain attributes.
 The client application normally retains the attribute when a record is submitted.
 There are 3 pre-defined instance attributes: